 82.9 per cent of people in the UK are smartphone users – and you are most likely reading this through your phone’s screen right now.
 It would be highly counter intuitive, in 2022, to not optimise your website or your social media platforms for the small screen, and it could lose you not only engagement, but ultimately clients and candidates.

 If you make the smart choice to optimise your content for mobile users, you will not only need to keep an eye on the look of your words on the webpage, but you will also need to ‘pay attention to your audience’s attention span’ – this changes greatly when someone is about to hop off a crowded train rather than at home on a monitor!

 In 2022 there is really no excuse anymore for not tracking how well your website and social media is performing.
 Every social media platform produces analytics reports bespoke to your account, and you can often access even more precise numbers through any of the scheduling apps you use daily.

 Google Analytics can track pretty much anything and anyone under the sun, and if you find the platform intimidating, there are plenty of other systems you could use.
 If you are still unsure about which metrics you should be keeping an eye on, this article can help you identify them quickly and successfully.

 Not being reactive

-If there is one thing you should be taking away from 2020, it is how important hand sanitiser is – and that keeping up with the times is a constant challenge.
+If there is one thing you should be taking away from 2022, it is that keeping up with the times is a constant challenge.
 The memory of the pandemic will be the constant reminder that no matter how good your marketing strategy is, it could still be scrapped last minute, binned, and you will find yourself having to start from scratch, reading the latest news and stats and dealing with the latest press release.
 Not being flexible could quickly drag your marketing plans down – so always keep both eyes wide open and be ready to sprint and rise to the occasion.